danmayer/coverband/README.md

   * a suggestion was a .coverband file which stores the config block (can't use initializers because we try to load before rails)
 * Fix performance by logging to files that purge later
 * Add support for [zadd](http://redis.io/topics/data-types-intro) so one could determine single hits versus multiple hits on a line, letting us determine the most executed code in production.
-* Add stats support on the number of requests recorded
+* Add stats optional support on the number of total requests recorded
 * Possibly add ability to record code run for a given route
+* Add default rake tasks so a project could just require the rake tasks
+* Generic hook for running coverband on arbitrary code, not just background jobs and not as rack middleware
+* Document clearing old line data

 ## Completed